alazifi/baby-incubator-tester/Hardware Development/02_Schematics_and_PCB/Dokumentasi.md

 # V5.1.1
 #### Creator: Mr. Haidar
 ### :package: Description

-Versi 5.1.1
+A more reliable device is introduced in this version:
+1. Centralized the power of all components into a single power source 5VDC, so 7.5 VDC sensor is no longer introduced in this version.
+2. Added a connection indicator of AUX sensor that useful to user work.
+3. More user-friendly power switch that tell you the device is turned on/off
+4. Introduced battery saver that will turn the device off before the lowest power of battery to keep the battery performance and efficiency.
+Make your device powered by the long-lasting battery.

 ### :clipboard: Characteristics
 #### :hammer_and_wrench: Schematic:
 ##### Major Changes
-1. Changing U6 module step down menjadi U6 to ADS1115 module as amplifier
+1. Changing module step down U6 to ADS1115 module to centralized the power and support the read of aux sensor
-2. Changing 2 pin J10 to 3 pin J10 as indicator lamp
+2. Changing 2 pin J10 to 3 pin J10 to support the function of indicator lamp on the switch
-3. Adding connection indicator of J8 with pull up resistor R11 with value 10k at pin 14 U1 (PB0)
+3. Adding pull up resistor R11 with value 10k at pin 14 U1 (PB0) to support feature of connection indicator of AUX Sensor (J8)
-4. Adding power limiter feature with force shut down when battery at the lowest threshold with components:
+4. Adding power limiter feature with components:
 	- Q1 symbol with value BD140
 		- Base as trigger from input pin 15 U1 (PB1)
 		- Emitter as 5VDCB